 Since all ACS responses are strictly confidential, many variables in the PUMS files have been modified in order to protect the confidentiality of survey respondents.
-For instance, particularly high incomes are "top-coded," uncommon birthplace or ancestry responses are grouped into broader categories, and the PUMS files provide a very limited set of geographic variables (explained more below).
+For instance, particularly high incomes are "top-coded," and uncommon birthplace or ancestry responses are grouped into broader categories.
+The PUMS files also provide a very limited set of geographic variables (explained more below).